citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineCatalogDetailResponseModel.md

 `func (o *MachineCatalogDetailResponseModel) UnsetIsMasterImageAssociated()`

 UnsetIsMasterImageAssociated ensures that no value is present for IsMasterImageAssociated, not even an explicit nil
+### GetImageUpdateStatus

+`func (o *MachineCatalogDetailResponseModel) GetImageUpdateStatus() ImageUpdateStatus`

+GetImageUpdateStatus returns the ImageUpdateStatus field if non-nil, zero value otherwise.

+### GetImageUpdateStatusOk

+`func (o *MachineCatalogDetailResponseModel) GetImageUpdateStatusOk() (*ImageUpdateStatus, bool)`

+GetImageUpdateStatusOk returns a tuple with the ImageUpdateStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetImageUpdateStatus

+`func (o *MachineCatalogDetailResponseModel) SetImageUpdateStatus(v ImageUpdateStatus)`

+SetImageUpdateStatus sets ImageUpdateStatus field to given value.

+### HasImageUpdateStatus

+`func (o *MachineCatalogDetailResponseModel) HasImageUpdateStatus() bool`

+HasImageUpdateStatus returns a boolean if a field has been set.

 ### GetErrors

 `func (o *MachineCatalogDetailResponseModel) GetErrors() []string`